alifiaganjaraharja/-Kaggle--HotelRevenue-ProfitabilityAnalysis/README.md

 [📄 View the visualization of Booking Channel VS Booking trend here](https://github.com/alifiaganjaraharja/-Kaggle--HotelRevenue-ProfitabilityAnalysis/blob/main/BookingChannel_Vs_BookingTrend.pdf)

-If you've checked the visualization above, it shows that higher volume on Total booking via direct booking did not really necessarily lead to better occupancy because there was
+As shown in the visualization above, a higher volume of total bookings via the Direct channel does not necessarily lead to better occupancy.
+Compared to the OTA channel, the booking-to-check-in gap is larger for Direct bookings.
+This trend is also reflected in the total check-ins between the two channels.

+So my recommendation on this is, first to strengthen the Direct channel by addressing the high no-show rate, consider flexible yet firm cancellation policies, payment guarantees, or automated reminder systems.
+And second, to leverage OTA success by maintaining a strong presence and possibly offering exclusive value-added services to encourage OTA users to convert into repeat Direct bookers.